Ranked results

 Show ranking detailsHide ranking detailsWhy #8 ranks here + 2 source facts

-Why it ranks here Wysa ranks here because some clients engage better with a conversational app than with worksheets or long lessons.
+Why we ranked it here Wysa ranks here because some clients engage better with a conversational app than with worksheets or long lessons.
 The main caution is that it uses AI, so privacy, crisis limits, and the need for real human care should be clear.

 - OT fit